kubevela/kubevela.github.io/docs/case-studies/jenkins-cicd.md

 ---
-title:  Case Study - Jenkins + KubeVela for CI/CD
+title:  Jenkins + KubeVela for CI/CD
 ---

 This section will introduce how to combine KubeVela and Jenkins to do CI (continuous integration) and CD (continuous delivery).
 The following example is based on the publish process of a simple HTTP server.
 The code can be found at [here](https://github.com/Somefive/KubeVela-demo-CICD-app).